RMITLibrary/easy_cite/markdown/ieee.md

 - For the place of publication, add the city, and then include the state abbreviation (if applicable) and country name, followed by the publisher and year of publication.
 Cities in the USA need the city name, state abbreviation and country abbreviation.

+##### Online journal articles with no page numbers

+Journal articles are increasingly being published online, and these articles have no page numbers.
+When you need to specify the page range (start and end page) in your reference list entry, but the article has no page numbers, include the alternative page locator available (e.g. article number).

+If there is no article number or alternative page locator, omit them.

+**Example:**

+*Note:* Although the example below has a volume number (151), it has no issue number, hence its omission.

+> [7]    F. Liang, J. Hong, and X. Zhang, "Fault diagnosis of real-scenario battery systems in electric vehicles using the multi-scale fuzzy entropy algorithm," *Eng.
+Appl.
+Artif.
+Intell.*, vol. 151, Article 110670, Jul.
+2025.

 ###### end-subtype-content